-Regulatory Elements: Description: Rationale for, Summary of, Model Receive approval for plan to roll-out of new product opportunities (rate designs) to assist customers in managing their energy use Utility pre-implementation filing requirement File implementation plan for approval Regulatory review and approval of filing Yes Stakeholder input to filing Yes, during the regulatory proceeding Utility request for pre-approved budgets for GM Maybe: Depends on need for new technology, outreach efforts to measures customers Explicit, public cost-effectiveness requirement Yes Utility reporting requirements Determined during DPU proceeding, if necessary Cost recovery mechanism (capital and O&M) Yes, separate mechanism, forward looking Cost allocation (among customer classes) Determined as a part of regulatory proceeding Cost assignment (e.g., to third party) Rate design Utility incentives (e.g. ROE, rewards/penalties) Performance targets or metrics Ratesetting (general rates) Historic test year or forecast rate year method may apply Frequency of rate cases Present rules apply.
+Regulatory Elements: Description: Rationale for, Summary of, Model Receive approval for plan to roll-out of new product opportunities (rate designs) to assist customers in managing their energy use Halla and in the same and the filling and in the same and File in all an artesian also for a second Utility pre-implementation filing requirement File implementation plan for approval Regulatory review and approval of filing Yes Stakeholder input to filing Yes, during the regulatory proceeding Utility request for pre-approved budgets for GM Maybe: Depends on need for new technology, outreach efforts to measures customers Explicit, public cost-effectiveness requirement Yes Utility reporting requirements Determined during DPU proceeding, if necessary Cost recovery mechanism (capital and O&M) Yes, separate mechanism, forward looking Cost allocation (among customer classes) Determined as a part of regulatory proceeding Cost assignment (e.g., to third party) Rate design Utility incentives (e.g. ROE, rewards/penalties) Performance targets or metrics Ratesetting (general rates) Historic test year or forecast rate year method may apply Frequency of rate cases Present rules apply.
 Comments/Major issues Interaction of proposed rate design and wholesale commodity prices